ElderGnomeChild/Portfolio/README.md

 <h1>Projects</h1>
 <h2>Babysitter Portal</h2>
 <a href="https://github.com/ElderGnomeChild/ParkCitySitters" target="_blank">Repository</a><br>
-	In my Web Apps class, my group of three developers and two designers worked with a local small business to develop a web app that would suit their needs.
+	In my Web Apps class, our group of three developers and two designers worked with a local small business to develop a web app that would suit their needs.
 The idea was to create a system that would allow the owner to post jobs on the website so that babysitters could claim them without further action from the owner.
+We used Django for our back-end, MariaDB for our database, Apache for our web server and Mod WSGI for our middleware.
+The project was hosted on a virtual machine on Westminster's computer science server.

+<br><h2>Chatroom</h2>
+<a href="https://github.com/ElderGnomeChild/chat-server" target="_blank">Repository</a><br>
+	For my Computer Networks class, the final project was to design a protocol as a class and build a chatroom client and server.
+The requirements for the chatroom were that it would be able to handle public messages with multiple clients connected simultaneously and allow users to privately message each other.
+I did this assignment with a partner and we wrote both the client and the server in Java.

 <br><h2>Waste Project</h2>
 <a href="https://github.com/ElderGnomeChild/wasteproject" target="_blank">Repository</a><br>